F-Clement/product-marketers/README.md

 - Media

 We have no images on the application.
 However all images on the readme file itself are screenshots demonstrating different features of the application.
-We also have a screenshot of the PEP8 CI Linther Test.
+We also have a screenshot of the PEP8 CI Linther Test, lighthouse test, html and css validators.

 - Code